Student Prizes and Academic Awards

 The John R. Crossgrove Prize is awarded to a senior majoring in business or economics who combines scholastic achievement in the business curriculum with exceptional leadership qualities in the campus community.

 The Walter M. and Florence K. Davis Prize was established in 2008 by Walter M. Davis, Class of 1947, and Florence K. Davis, Class of 1948.
-The prize shall be awarded to an outstanding senior graduating in religion.
+The prize shall be awarded to an outstanding senior graduating in religious studies.

 The Eleanor D. Decker Prize for Women was endowed by Dr. Oliver J. Decker in memory of his wife; it is to be given to the woman of the graduating class who, in the judgment of the president of the University, the vice president for academic affairs, and the dean of student life, or of such committees as they may appoint, most embodies the highest qualities of cultured Christian womanhood and the promise of a high degree of usefulness to society.
 No person shall be barred from consideration for this prize because of religious faith or because of race or color.
 The University offers a similar prize for men called the University Prize for Men.